 The Power of No: Because One Little Word Can Bring Health, Happiness, and Abundance by James Altucher and Claudia Azula-Altucher.
 Should you be saying “no” far more often?
 I bet you should.
 “No” is one of the most magical declutterers of all.

 Live Your Truth by Kamal Ravikant.
-Often I don’t live my own truth.
-“Live Your Truth” shares stories and lessons that remind me how to make life beautiful and get rid of some of the things that must go.
+“Live Your Truth” reminds me how to make life beautiful and leave some of the things that must go.

 Get off your “But”: How to End Self-Sabotage and Stand Up for Yourself by Dr. Sean Stephenson.
 Sean Stephenson’s life is textbook inspirational.
 Dr. Stephenson overcame mountains to live.
 Tony Robbins wrote the foreword to this must-read, that teaches readers they can survive and thrive in any situation.